minio/docs/source/includes/common-minio-external-auth.rst

 .. start-minio-identity-management-role-policy

-Specify a comma separated list of MinIO :ref:`policies <minio-policy>` to assign to authenticated users.
+Specify a comma-separated list of MinIO :ref:`policies <minio-policy>` to assign to authenticated users.

 .. end-minio-identity-management-role-policy